-Flu Season is upon us!
-The Centers of Disease Control and Prevention (CDC) define the symptoms of flu as follows.
+COVID-19 is a Pandemic in our community.
+The Centers of Disease Control and Prevention (CDC) define the symptoms of COVID-19 as follows.

 - sore throat